-Use, possession, concealment, distribution, sale, or being under the influence of those substances listed below.
+- Use, possession, concealment, distribution, sale, or being under the influence of those substances listed below. - a.

-- a.
 Tobacco or tobacco products in any form (including vaping); - b.
 Alcohol or alcoholic beverages in any form; - c.
 Illegal drugs, including but not limited to those substances defined as "controlled substances pursuant to federal and/or state statute;" - d.
 Steroids, human growth hormones or other performance-enhancing drugs; - e.
 Substances purported to be illegal, abusive, or performance enhancing, i.e., "look a-like" drugs and inhalants. - f.
-Misused prescription drugs and/or over-the-counter drugs.
+Misused prescription drugs and/or over-the-counter drugs. - g.
+See Public Act 215 Banned Drugs reference in MHSAA handbook.